SiyumiSathnaraKumarasinghe/LifeCareInsurance/README.md

 - **Claims Handling**: Submit and manage insurance claims with ease.
 - **Admin Dashboard**: A comprehensive dashboard to monitor system data, manage users, and view claims.
 - **Responsive Design**: Fully responsive and accessible on all devices.
+- **Forgot Password with Email Verification**: Allow users to reset their password securely by confirming their email address.

 ---